WILDLIFEA revolution inside a house.

 A chronicle of the legacy of invisible, of invincible – where early punk rock, jazz and the first two minutes of the 1812 Overture are the threads of survival.
 Where breaking space and violent stillness trump the currency of language.

-An avalanche set off by Jan, the mother.
-She awakes like a heretic, with urgency, with the charge of nature.
-This is a tale of mentoring by objects and of space.
+An uprising set off by Jan, the mother — she awakens like a heretic, with urgency, with the charge of nature.
+The house, a powerful agent that witnesses and participates in authoring the destiny of bodies and providence.

 This is a search.